 I see no reason to go into setting up a cloud-based subscription service.
 All these kinds of services are specific to what they offer.

 My recommendation is that you start with a NAS device.
 It’s easy to set up and hassle-free to use.
 It’s the easiest DIY home cloud storage project of them all.

-Later on, you could always look into doing up an old computer as a server.
+Later on, you could always look into using an old computer as a server.
 It makes for a fun project and can do many things.
 FreeNAS is a great facility, free and powerful.

-I would simply avoid using the external hard drive connected to the router.
-This can be a lot of work to get it to run correctly with remote access.
+I would avoid using the external hard drive connected to the router.
+It can be a lot of work to run correctly with remote access.

-Unless you have a spare external hard drive lying around and wish to experiment on your local network.
-Then it could be a reasonable learning experience for you.
+Unless you have a spare external hard drive lying around and wish to experiment on your local network, it could be a reasonable learning experience.

-In all honesty, if you are new to the whole cloud storage environment, it’s going to be a steep learning curve.
-Once you gain a grasp of the basics though, things keep getting easier.
+In all honesty, if you are new to the whole cloud storage environment, it will be a steep learning curve.
+However, once you gain a grasp of the basics, things keep getting easier.

-I hope this provides you with some valuable insights on how to setup your own personal cloud storage system.
+I hope this provides you with some valuable insights on how to set up your own cloud storage system.